Yoga for Larger Bodies Welcome

 Dear larger body.
 Hello and welcome to the Light Yoga Space.
 In this studio your body is celebrated in all it's stunning glory.
 Every roll of flesh every beautiful curve on both men and women, is expressly welcome here.
 Our bodies are stunning manifestations of our souls and we welcome every bit of you.

 In this day and age yoga has become a bit of a social media phenomenon.
-The Light Yoga Space needs it's FB/instagram presence to reach people I otherwise couldn't, but the amount of body obsession disguising itself as yoga that I have to wade through in order to express our beautiful simple message of self love is excruciating
+The Light Yoga Space needs it's FB/instagram presence to reach people we otherwise couldn't, but the amount of body obsession disguising itself as yoga that we have to wade through in order to express our beautiful simple message of self love is excruciating

-I go out of my way to not indulge the western obsession with bodies at my yoga studio.
-The phrase 'yoga body' literally makes me feel sick.
+We go out of our way to not indulge the western obsession with bodies at our yoga school.
+The phrase 'yoga body' literally makes us feel sick.
 I have a body, I practice yoga, I therefor have an amazing yoga body :)

 Body/Mind - Love/Hate